shirriff/KiKit/README.md

 ![KiKit Logo](https://github.com/yaqwsx/KiKit/raw/master/kikit/resources/graphics/kikitIcon_64x64.png)

-KiKit is a Python library, KiCAD plugin and  a CLI tool to automate several tasks in a standard KiCAD workflow like:
+KiKit is a Python library, a KiCAD plugin and a CLI tool to automate several tasks in a standard KiCAD workflow like:

-- panelization of both, regular and oddly shaped, boards (see [examples](https://yaqwsx.github.io/KiKit/latest/panelization/examples/))
+- panelization of both regular and oddly shaped boards (see [examples](https://yaqwsx.github.io/KiKit/latest/panelization/examples/))
-- automated exporting manufacturing data based on manufacturer presets
+- automated exporting of manufacturing data based on manufacturer presets
 - multi-board project in KiCAD
 - building board presentation pages (see [an example presentation page generated by KiKit](https://roboticsbrno.github.io/RB0002-BatteryPack))